NileshkumarRaghuvanshi/ConditionalVaiable/README.md

       this thread should set the condition on which the thread 1 is waiting for(Assuming the thread1 gets scheduled first) and should signal the the waiting thread.
     This is assumed ok if the thread signals but there is no one waiting to signaled.

+Issue#2 Add a example for producer and cosumer